adoptium/adoptium.net/content/blog/solaris-win32-removal/index.md

   - end-of-service
 ---

 The Adoptium community is dedicated to providing high-quality, open-source builds of the Temurin JDK for the most actively maintained and widely used platforms in the industry.
-As part of our commitment to focus our resources effectively, we are announcing the end of service for two platform releases.
+As part of our commitment to focus our resources effectively, we are announcing the end of service for the following platform releases.

 ## Solaris/x64 and Solaris/SPARC